temach/reports/FIA-Lab-3.1-DNS1.md

 ### What named.conf/nsd.conf options did you add or change?

-To delegate my zone to Ali I did not have to change `nsd.conf`.
+To delegate a zone to Ali I did not have to change `nsd.conf`.

 ### Show the results of the tests that you performed.